-With an onboarding workflow, you can quickly get teammates up to speed on a project or the best way to work together the minute they join a channel.
-These automated welcome messages are handy for sharing kickoff docs, roles and responsibilities, instructions for how to make requests, and more.
+With an onboarding workflow, you can quickly get teammates up to speed on a project or the best way to work together as soon as they join a channel.
+These automated welcome messages are handy for sharing kick-off docs, roles and responsibilities, instructions for how to make requests and more.

 If your job involves wrangling requests for information or services, your process probably involves back-and-forth communication before you can get to work.

-With a request workflow, you can attach intake forms to a channel and standardize how teammates ask for help or share feedback.
-No more follow-ups like, “Is there budget for this?” or “Do you have a creative brief?”
-If it’s in the form, your peers will know what’s required to move a request forward.
+With a request workflow, you can attach intake forms to a channel and standardise how teammates ask for help or share feedback.
+No more follow-ups like, “Is there budget for this?” or “Do you have a creative brief?” – if it’s in the form, your peers will know what’s required to move a request forward.